“I never realised the East Riding produces the largest quantity of peas in the whole of Europe.”

 You can eat them raw, throw them into stir fries, or fry quickly – no more than a couple of minutes – in sesame oil, throwing in some lemon juice and zest, some sesame seeds, and salt – sea salt flakes, or the sparkly, electric Oshima Island Ara Shio Dry salt you can get from The Salt House.

 Sugar snap peas (see the featured image at the top of this post) are a cross between ordinary peas and snow peas.
 They have slightly larger peas inside than snow peas, but you can still eat them whole and they are still crunchy and fresh… possibly a little sweeter.
+It’s all to do with timing with sugar snaps – they grow slowly, so if you don’t pick them regularly you can harvest the maturing peas and eat them as a normal variety.

 You can fry them quickly in oil for three or four minutes and then add a little lemon and lemon zest and smoked salt crystals and serve them to pick at with drinks.